Prepare FCE online

 The first time you listen write every letter you think might be correct for the speaker.
 You can check the second time you listen.
 After the second time you listen, you might realise you have written 'A/C' next to speaker 1 and just 'A' next to speaker 2.
 If you have not written 'C' next to any other speaker, it would make sense to choose 'C' for speaker 1.

-In part 4 you hear one person speaking.
+In part 4 you hear one or more people speaking.
 You have 7 multiple choice questions (A-C) to answer.

 Tips and Technique